Yorkshire regain England matches

 Yorkshire's progress will monitored quarterly by the ECB and the Equality and Human Rights Commission (EHRC).

-ECB interim chair Barry O'Brien said the board considered "the impact on fans who have bought tickets in good faith and the young people who will benefit from Yorkshire's improved outreach and pathway provisions"."I very much hope that the traumatic events that have taken place at Yorkshire over the past several months and years will act as a catalyst for increasing the pace of change throughout the game," he said.
+ECB interim chair Barry O'Brien said the board considered "the impact on fans who have bought tickets in good faith and the young people who will benefit from Yorkshire's improved outreach and pathway provisions".

+"I very much hope that the traumatic events that have taken place at Yorkshire over the past several months and years will act as a catalyst for increasing the pace of change throughout the game," he said.

 In September 2021 a report by Yorkshire found Rafiq, who played for the club between 2008 and 2018, was a victim of "racial harassment and bullying".